knokko/vk-boiler/docs/initialization.md

 - If device selection succeeds, all of them will be enabled.

 ### Required device features
-You can chain `.requiredFeaturesXX(callback)` to add required Vulkan XX features.
+You can chain `.requiredFeaturesXX(description, callback)` to add required Vulkan XX features.
 This will filter out all devices for which the `callback` return `false`, but it will **not** automatically enable the features: you need to use `.featurePickerXX` for that.

 ### Extra device requirements
-For more complicated device filtering, you can chain `.extraDeviceRequirements(callback)`.
+For more complicated device filtering, you can chain `.extraDeviceRequirements(description, callback)`.
 The callback will get the candidate physical device and the window surfaces as input, and can query whatever it needs to make its decision.

 ### Choosing between physical devices
 When multiple physical devices satisfy all the requirements, 1 of